Fairy Tale Nook

 "As both writer and illustrator, Bardow (The Whispers of the Heather) fills this collection with the wonder and urgency of classic fairy tales while highlighting ingenuity and courage.
 These strong heroines and charming heroes face a host of conflicts that combine magical elements with problem-solving quests, and parents who enjoy the nostalgic quality of fairy tales—but don’t want to perpetuate stereotypes like the damsel in distress—will appreciate Bardow’s earnest approach.
 Digital illustrations recreate haunting forest scenes amid high castle walls, and Bardow’s focus on individual growth as much as spellbinding magic creates a fairy tale collection that celebrates strong characters who find a way to save themselves."

-Here, every first of the month, I will be posting a new story from my forthcoming book:
+Here, every first of the month, I will be posting a select story from my new book:

 The Tales Of The Old Hut